avimehta30/analyzing-power-outages/README.md

 We created a pipeline using `scikit-learn` that includes preprocessing steps for encoding the categorical features and a linear regression model for prediction.

 ### Model Training and Evaluation
 The pipeline was trained on the training set, and the model's performance was evaluated using the test set.
-The evaluation metric used was RMSE.
+The evaluation metric used was Root Mean Squared Error (RMSE).

-### Results
+### Performance Evaluation
 The RMSE obtained for the baseline model on the test set is `1363.7571213626188`.
 This serves as a benchmark for comparing more complex models that we will develop in subsequent steps.

+### Model Assessment
+Based on the RMSE value, the baseline model provides a starting point for understanding the factors affecting outage duration.
+While the current RMSE is relatively high, it is expected for a baseline model.
+This performance indicates that there is room for improvement, which we aim to achieve by incorporating additional features and performing hyperparameter tuning in the subsequent steps.

+The baseline model is "good" in the sense that it establishes a reference point for evaluating future models.
+It provides insights into the basic relationship between the climate region, the cause of the outage, and the duration of the outage.
+However, further refinement and feature engineering are necessary to enhance the model's predictive accuracy and reduce the RMSE.

 ## Final Model